annashev-oss/ml-aws/README.md

 - **S3** for artifact storage
 - **SAM** for infrastructure

----

-## 📌 Notes

-- API keys in code samples are placeholders.
-- Replace them with real secrets using environment variables or AWS Secrets Manager.
-- For production, consider packaging shared code into a Lambda Layer.

----

 ## 📜 License

 MIT — feel free to use this template for commercial or personal projects.